- honor (v.)

 - honor (n.)

-- c.1200, "glory, renown, fame earned," from Anglo-French honour, Old French honor (Modern French honneur), from Latin honorem (nominative honos, later honor) "honor, dignity, office, reputation," of unknown origin.
-Till 17c., honour and honor were equally frequent; the former now preferred in England, the latter in U.S. by influence of Noah Webster's spelling reforms.
-Meaning "a woman's chastity" first attested late 14c.
-Honors "distinction in scholarship" attested by 1782.
+- c.
+1200, onur, "glory, renown, fame earned," from Anglo-French honour, Old French onor, honor "honor, dignity, distinction, position; victory, triumph" (Modern French honneur), from Latin honorem (nominative honos, the form used by Cicero, but later honor) "honor, dignity, office, reputation," of unknown origin.
+In Middle English, it also could mean "splendor, beauty; excellence."
+Until 17c., honour and honor were equally frequent; the former now preferred in England, the latter in U.S. by influence of Noah Webster.
+Meaning "feminine purity, a woman's chastity" first attested late 14c.
 Honor roll in the scholastic sense attested by 1872.
-To do the honors (1650s) originally meant the customary civilities and courtesies at a public entertainment, etc.